8 LinkedIn Profile Tips to Boost Your Job Search Efforts

 Though your resume and LinkedIn profile overlap in several areas – education, work history, and skills – a key differentiator is your headline and summary.
-These sections are the most searched and reviewed by recruiters and hiring managers.
+These sections are the most searched for and reviewed by recruiters and hiring managers.

 On a traditional resume, page space often limits what you can say; however, on your LinkedIn summary, your story-telling space is ample – 2000 characters.
 Tell your career story by including explanations of your career history, changes, and aspirations.
 Do not just list your current job description but instead outline your story.
 Why did you choose the previous roles or companies?
 What are you looking for next?
 For instance, did you move into sales after working as a software engineer?
 Are you an experienced financial accountant looking to transition into management?
 To increase how often your profile appears in recruiters’ searches, incorporate relevant keywords common in your line of work.

 Unless you change it, your headline defaults to your current job title.
 This is, however, fully editable.
 Your headline will appear in recruiters’ search results, so you want to make sure it stands out.
 You have precisely 120 characters for your headline; make each one count.
 Unless you are an engineer at Google or Facebook, you don’t need to list your current employer.
 A better use of this space is to use relevant, descriptive keywords.

 Poor Headline: Accountant for Nelson Jobs